j10sanders/j10sanders.github.io/_posts/2016-12-01-pocket-chip-music-server.md

 	mopidy

-If mopidy runs without errors, then close it (with `ctrl-c`), and let's install a web interface.
-Here are the available web extensions: [https://docs.mopidy.com/en/latest/ext/web/#ext-web](https://docs.mopidy.com/en/latest/ext/web/#ext-web).
+If mopidy runs without errors, then close it (with `ctrl-c`), and let's install a web interface, so you can control the music from any other decive on your network!
+Here are the available [web extensions](https://docs.mopidy.com/en/latest/ext/web/#ext-web).
 I recommend installing [Mopidy-Mobile](https://github.com/tkem/mopidy-mobile) and  [Mopidy-Moped](https://github.com/martijnboland/moped).
 You can test them out to see which one works better for you (and your guests).
 I use Mopidy-Mobile on my phone and Mopidy-Moped on my laptop.

 	sudo pip install Mopidy-Mobile
 	sudo pip install Mopidy-Moped